Wrightie/alpine-mariadb/README.md

 	-e MARIADB_ROOT_PASSWORD=secretpassword

-add quotes if there is spaces or other special character in the passwordd
+add quotes if there is spaces or other special character in the password

 	-e MARIADB_ROOT_PASSWORD='password with spaces'